AbhinavMir/networking/congestion_control.md

 *Answer*: Throughput = 16MB / (18*200ms) = 35.6 Mbps.
 Utilization = 35.6M / 1G = 3.56%

+## Sample question

+ Consider that only a single TCP (Reno) connection uses one 10Mbps link which does not buffer any data.
+Suppose that this link is the only congested link between the sending and receiving hosts.
+Assume that the TCP sender has a huge file to send to the receiver, and the receiver’s receive buffer is much larger than the congestion window.
+We also make the following assumptions: each TCP segment size is 1,500 bytes; the two-way propagation delay of this connection is 150 msec; and this TCP connection is always in congestion avoidance phase, that is, ignore slow start.

+a.
+What is the maximum window size (in segments) that this TCP connection can achieve?

+b.
+What is the average window size (in segments) and average throughput (in bps) of this TCP connection?

+c.
+How long would it take for this TCP connection to reach its maximum window again after recovering from a packet loss?

 ## TCP Tahoe

 TCP Tahoe is a congestion control algorithm used in the Transmission Control Protocol (TCP) to regulate the amount of data sent over a network.
 The algorithm works by monitoring the network for congestion, and then using a set of rules to regulate the flow of data.